tsah99/woof/woof-web/README.md

 ## Set up

 Begin by cloning this repo onto your local machine.
 First, run `npm install` in the directory which your app was installed into.
 Onced cloned and after npm is finished installing the necessary dependencies, you can get started by running `npm start` to run the app in development mode (see below in "Availible Scripts" section for more details).
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser (Chrome recommended).
+In Chrome, press Option + ⌘ + J (on macOS) or Shift + CTRL + J (on Windows/Linux) to open up developer to see prints and errors.

 ## Code, style, structure